ajschumacher/ajschumacher.github.io/20260728-how_to_bake_pi_by_cheng/index.md

 > monkey was when it was a quarter as old as it is now.
 How long is
 > the banana?

-To monkeys really hold bananas that weigh more than half their body weight?
+Do monkeys really hold bananas that weigh more than half their body weight?

 <!--